autoas/as/README.md

-# SSAS - Simple Smart Automotive Software
+# AS - Automotive Software

-This project is not open source, all of the BSWs are developed by me alone according to AUTOSAR 4.2.
+This project is not open source, all of the BSWs are developed by me alone according to AUTOSAR 4.4.

 ## BSWs of AUTOSAR